 Either it was an excessive amount or he did not do the damage claimed, I guess.

 At one point the Russian tourist tried to give the policeman money in a covert way to settle the matter, but the money was refused by the policeman and the discussion continued.

-After about 30 minutes the wife started to make her own phone calls to someone else.
-It seemed that if it could not be settled the Russian would have to go to the Police station.
+After about 30 minutes the wife started to make her own phone calls to someone else as it seemed that if it could not be settled then and there, the Russians would have to go to the Police station.

 Obviously he was on holiday out to enjoy himself and the last thing he wanted to do was to leave the beach early and spend the rest of the afternoon down at Pattaya police station sorting things out.

-To be fair to all involved I don't know if there was actual damage to the Jet Ski but certainly the Russian tourist was disputing the amount being claimed.
+To be fair to all involved, I don't know if there was actual damage to the Jet Ski, but certainly the Russian tourist was disputing the amount being claimed by the operator.

 The Pattaya Jet Ski scam had become so widespread in some parts of Thailand and because it started to cast a negative light on the tourist industry there has been talk of having some sort of mandatory insurance as part of the rental process.